-For these reasons, I believe social security should be made available to those who are 57 years of age, or older, and have paid into the system throughout their adult lives, here in America.
-Nevertheless, the current minimum age to receive social security retirement benefits, today, is 62 years old.
+So, for those reasons, I now believe that social security benefits should be made available to people who have; 1. reached 57 years of age and 2. have paid into the system throughout their adult lives.
+Nevertheless, the current age requirement to receive social security benefits, is 62.

-I believe that this legislation, would work towards 2 goals….
+Furthermore, I believe that this type of legislation would work towards 2 goals….

-- It would create jobs, by allowing senior citizens to retire at 57, leaving additional jobs for the people who need them most.
-Think about it, do we really need seniors working at the grocery store past 57 years old?
+- It would create jobs, primarily by allowing senior citizens to retire at 57, leaving additional jobs for younger people.
+(Grocery store?)

-- It would allow many seniors to enjoy more of their lives, with an added time frame to pursue other interests, possibly even innovations.
-This also might alleviate some tensions from the pharmaceutical industries, who currently provide medication to ailing seniors….
-This is my opinion.
+- This would also allow senior citizens to enjoy more of their lives, with an added time frame to pursue other interests, possibly even innovations and small businesses.
+In turn, this could also alleviate tension in the pharmaceutical drug industry, which currently provides medication, for ailing seniors, on the job….